 FOXA1 expression in Iraqi women with ER+ breast cancer

 Background: Breast cancer (BC) is a heterogeneous disease that can be classified into many subtypes according to histopathological and molecular characteristics.
-Forkhead box protein A1 (FOXA1) is a pioneer factor of estrogen receptor (α-ER)-chromatin binding and function.
+Forkhead box protein A1 (FOXA1) is a transcriptional pioneer factor that opens chromatin allowing estrogen receptor (α-ER) access to its genomic targets.
 FOXA1 expression is related to luminal BC with a good prognosis.

-Objectives: The present study is sought to determine the FOXA1 expression in Iraqi women with ER+ BC from fresh tissue.
+Objectives: The present study is sought to determine the FOXA1 expression in Iraqi women with ER+ BC.

 Methods: Forty-eight fresh malignant breast tissues were analyzed by immunohistochemistry assay to choose ER+ samples, and then by RT-qPCR to evaluate FOXA1 gene expression.